nedit23/repo/README.md

 # repo
-this is my first repsitory
+this is my first repsitory.
 author thejus